meldogdo/RoboNav/README.md

 ## **Overview**
 RoboNav is an **intelligent task execution and navigation system** designed to enhance the efficiency of **autonomous service robots** used in **hospitality, retail, and logistics**.
 The project builds upon an **existing infrastructure** where **commercial robots** (e.g., **OrionStar and other service robots**) feature **built-in Android-based control systems** that communicate with an **existing Flask-based web application** hosted on an external server with a **database backend**.

-To **extend and optimize this ecosystem**, RoboNav introduces:
+As part of our **capstone project at Western University**, RoboNav introduces:
 - A **mobile application** for assigning tasks, queuing navigation requests, and monitoring robot activity.
 - A **dedicated Node.js backend service** that acts as a bridge between the **mobile app and the Flask-based system**, ensuring **real-time synchronization, secure task execution, and seamless data flow**.
 - **Automated task execution and multi-robot coordination** for optimized navigation and workload distribution in high-traffic environments.

 By integrating with the **Flask-based server**, RoboNav ensures **efficient communication** between the **mobile app, robots, and web-based control interface**, improving overall **operational efficiency** across multiple locations.

-This project is developed under the supervision of **Professor Yili Tang**.
+This project is developed under the supervision of **Professor Yili Tang at Western University**.

 ---